mheinzinger/SeqVec/README.md

 # SeqVec

-Repository for the paper [Modelling the Language of Life - Deep Learning Protein Sequences](https://www.biorxiv.org/content/10.1101/614313v3).
+Repository for the paper [Modeling aspects of the language of life through transfer-learning protein sequences](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-3220-8).
 Holds pre-trained SeqVec model for creating embeddings for amino acid sequences.
 Also, contains checkpoint for fine-tuning.

 # Abstract